 - Cardiovascular Institute of Philadelphia (2002-2003)

-Lisa Laury-Kleintop’s research focuses on the role that specific modifier proteins play in cardiovascular-associated diseases, including atherosclerosis and cardiac hypertrophy, and in autoimmune disorders.
+Lisa Laury-Kleintop’s research focuses on the role that specific modifier proteins play in cardiovascular-associated diseases such as atherosclerosis and cardiac hypertrophy; autoimmune disorders such as rheumatoid arthritis and lupus; ocular diseases such as macular degeneration and diabetic retinopathy; and chronic kidney disease.
 She is working not only to understand the mechanism of action for these molecules, but also to devise new therapies that could benefit millions of disease sufferers.

 More Americans than ever are taking cholesterol-lowering drugs.
-Indeed, for those between the ages of 40 and 59, 17 percent take such medication, as do almost half of those aged 75 and older (48%), according to the U.S. Centers for Disease Control and Prevention.
+Indeed, among those ages 40 to 59, 17 percent take such medication, as do almost half of those aged 75 and older, according to the U.S. Centers for Disease Control and Prevention.

 RhoB: Of the medications that lower cholesterol, statins are the most commonly prescribed.
 Statins limit vascular tissue damage following heart attacks and during atherosclerotic plaque formation.
 Dr. Laury-Kleintop is exploring how RhoB, a small GTPase altered by statins, modifies cell signaling events.
 She demonstrated that loss of RhoB function reduces the stress responses of vascular smooth muscle cells that mediate plaque formation in atherosclerosis.
 Her ongoing work focuses on RhoB as a potential drug target, and she is part of a team that has patented an antibody against RhoB.